viriava/acf-field-range/README.md

 ### Overview

-This is an add-on for the Advanced Custom Fields WordPress plugin, that allows you to add a jQuery Range Slider field field type.
+This is an add-on for the Advanced Custom Fields WordPress plugin, that allows you to add a jQuery Range Slider field type.

 ### Compatibility